-Where there are gaps in research, applicants are encouraged to build new strategies or test promising interventions with the support of their research partner(s).
-Category 2 grantees will receive oversight and guidance from BJA's training and technical assistance (TTA) provider to support their planning and implementation efforts and validate research plans including needs assessment, development of logic models, data collection plans, and evaluation plans.
-Since this work requires the TTA provider to remain neutral and objective, an applicant may not partner with the BJA TTA provider as their chosen research partner (applies to this funding category only).
+Category 2 grantees will receive assistance from BJA's training and technical assistance (TTA) provider, as appropriate, to support their planning and implementation efforts and validate any research or data analysis plans including needs assessment, development of logic models, data collection plans, and evaluation plans.
+Since this work requires the TTA provider to remain neutral and objective, an applicant may not partner with the BJA TTA provider within their grant application.
 Multi-agency partnerships are encouraged, especially where evaluation data may span multiple jurisdictions.
 Applicants should fully consider the partnerships required, the logistics of establishing data sharing or data use agreements, and budget for each partner's project costs appropriately.